kojiishi/east_asian_spacing/README.md

 If you encounter any problems with your fonts, please report to [issues].

-For fonts at [fonts.google.com], the [chws_tool] package extends this package for them.
+The [chws_tool] package is an example project that extends this package to support more fonts.
+It supports CJK fonts at [fonts.google.com].

 Please also see the [Advanced Topics] below if you want to customize the default behaviors for your fonts.